data-lessons/library-webscraping-DEPRECATED/_episodes/04-lxml.md

 - "How can I download web pages' HTML in Python?"
 - "How can I evaluate XPath or CSS selectors in Python?"
 - "How can I format scraped data as a spreadsheet?"
-- "How do I build a scraper that is resilient to change and aberration?"
+- "How do I build a scraper that will keep working even if the page structure changes?"
 objectives:
 - "Using `requests.get` and resolving relative URLs with `urljoin`"
 - "Traversing HTML and extracting data from it with `lxml`"